 The Pie Chart is the default visualization when performing a calculation.
-After performing a calculation, clicking on either the Line Chart or Bar Chart options will present the same visualization.
+After performing a calculation, selecting either the Line Chart or Bar Chart options will present the same visualization.
 The bars represent the component events of the calculation, broken out by time interval, and the line represents the results of the calculation across time intervals.

 United States Map

-This chart type is used to break out a single event using location-based data.
-For example, if you wanted to see email opens broken out by state.
+This chart type is used to break out a single event using location-based data; for example, if you wanted to see email opens broken out by state.
 Currently, this chart type only supports locations within the United States.